Technology Discovery

 As developers update the manifest file to reflect changes in the microservices metadata, LeanIX automatically detects these changes and updates its catalog accordingly.
 This ensures that the organization has an up-to-date inventory of all self-built software.
 Discovered microservices are automatically cataloged in the LeanIX inventory, with corresponding fact sheets created or updated as needed.
 To learn more, see Microservice Discovery Through a Manifest File in our developer documentation.

 • Software components discovery: The process of discovering software components used in self-built software (e.g. microservices) can be facilitated by the use of SBOM files (we support both CycloneDX and SPDX).
-With developer-friendly REST APIs, LeanIX allows you to ingest SBOMs from various points in your Software Development Lifecycle (SLDC), such as container registries, CI/CD pipelines, security tooling, and SCM tools like GitLab, Bitbucket, GitHub, and more.
+With developer-friendly GraphQL API, LeanIX allows you to ingest SBOMs from various points in your Software Development Lifecycle (SLDC), such as container registries, CI/CD pipelines, security tooling, and SCM tools like GitLab, Bitbucket, GitHub, and more.
 These integrations enable LeanIX to automatically ingest SBOM data generated during the build process of your self-built software ensuring a near real-time view of your software composition.
 For more information, see Generating a Software Bill of Materials (SBOM) in our developer documentation or the Software Bill of Materials view.

 • Tech stack discovery: LeanIX uses a curated reference catalog to match detailed SBOM components with tech stack frameworks.
 For more information, see Technology Standards Management.
 This process enables LeanIX to automatically detect tech stacks (as IT components linked to the microservice), with current support for identifying programming languages and database technologies associated with microservices.
 The automatic and continuous detection and cataloging of tech stacks lets you focus on streamlining your organization's technology stack.
 The tech radar report aids this streamlining effort through a visual representation of your technology landscape.
 To learn more, see Radar Report.